Copilot-Language/copilot/README.md

 Resources
 =========
-Copilot is comprised of a number of sub-projects which are automatically installed when you install Copilot from Hackage, as described below:
+Copilot is comprised of a number of sub-projects which are automatically installed when you install Copilot from Hackage, as described below.
+(These are tracked as Git submodules in Copilot.)

 * [copilot-language](http://hackage.haskell.org/package/copilot-language) The
   front-end of Copilot defining the user language.